AtharvaWandhare/AtharvaWandhare/README.md

 ---

 ## 🚧 Currently Learning
-- MERN stack for building a service platform for tradespeople 👨‍🔧
+- Shopify for building a e-commerce platforms for clients 👨‍🔧
-- Advanced **MongoDB** concepts and data modeling
+- Advanced **UI/UX** concepts and workflow automation.

 ---

 ## 🌟 Featured Projects

-- 🧺 **Laundry Website**
+- 🧺 **Collabify**
-  A responsive website for laundry booking and tracking, built with HTML, CSS, JS, PHP & MySQL.
+  A real-time collaboration docs collaboration platform built using Next.js, Clerk, Convex and Liveblocks.

 - 🛠️ **TradeConnect**
   A platform connecting tradespeople and customers using modern full-stack technologies.